Thebes Greece (Thiva): A Local’s Guide to Europe’s Oldest Living City

 The Bishop of Padua in 1992 delivered to Metropolitan Ieronymos the rib of Saint Luke that was closest to his heart to be kept at his tomb in Thebes.

-The church is closed at midday so you better go there in the morning to be able to visit the inside church.
-I didn’t know that so when I got there I could only visit the very beautiful courtyard.
+The church is closed at midday, so you’d better go there in the morning to be able to visit the church.
+I didn’t know that, so when I got there, I could only visit the beautiful courtyard.

 The myth says that Thebes was founded by Kadmos, brother of Europa from ancient Phoenicia (Lebanon today).
 The historical evidence, however, shows that Thebes was inhabited since the Paleolithic era.

-In 335 BCE the city of Thebes was obliterated by Great Alexander.
-Twenty years later Kassander rebuilt the city but it never regained its previous hegemony in Boeotia.
+In 335 BCE, the city of Thebes was obliterated by Alexander the Great.
+Twenty years later, Kassander rebuilt the city, but it never regained its previous hegemony in Boeotia.

 The final liberation of Thebes from the Ottomans was completed with the Battle of Petra in Boeotia on September 12, 1829.